We expand and develop the substance abuse and behavioral health workforce. We do this by awarding grants that support:

 - care in settings that provide combined primary and behavioral health services to underserved and/or rural populations.

-Which Mental and Behavioral Health Workforce Development Programs Do We Fund?
+Which Behavioral Health Workforce Development Programs Do We Fund?

-We fund schools, universities, and other nonprofit organizations to plan, develop, operate, or maintain graduate programs in mental and behavioral health practice to train psychologists to work with underserved populations.
+We fund schools, universities, and other nonprofit organizations to plan, develop, operate, or maintain graduate programs in behavioral health practice to train psychologists to work with underserved populations.

 We fund training and education, faculty development, and curriculum enhancement to prepare students for leadership roles in public health social work through enrollment in a dual master’s degree program in social work and public health.